Tomato Chicken Curry Recipe (Tamatar Murgh)

-Tomato Chicken Curry (Tamatar Murgh) is a one-pot Indian curry cooked with fresh tomatoes and mild spices.
+Tomato Chicken Curry (Tamatar Murgh) is a one-pot North-Indian curry cooked with fresh tomatoes and mild spices.
 This easy curry recipe comes together in under 60 minutes and goes well with Indian bread or steamed rice.
-Make it using my easy recipe (gluten-free).
+Make it using my easy recipe.

-Here are some more Indian chicken curries that you must try – Chicken Salna, Bihari Chicken Curry, Chicken Chettinad, Chicken Masala Curry, Chicken Angara, and Chicken Keema Masala.
+Here are some more Indian chicken curries that you must try: Chicken Salna, Bihari Chicken Curry, Chicken Shahjahani, Chicken Chettinad, Chicken Masala Curry, Chicken Angara, and Chicken Keema Masala.

 Tomato chicken curry served in a bowl.

-As the name suggests, Tomato Chicken Curry is an Indian-style chicken curry cooked with a lot of fresh tomatoes.
+As the name suggests, Tomato Chicken Curry is a North Indian-style chicken curry made with lots of fresh tomatoes.

-This Indian chicken curry is tangy and spicy and is very different from other Indian chicken curries in taste and texture.
+This Indian chicken curry is tangy and spicy, and very different from other Indian chicken curries in both taste and texture.

 It doesn’t have coconut milk or cream added to it and has a bold tomato flavor.